h1376h/MLCourse/ML_Obsidian_Vault/Lectures/8/Quiz/L8_2_Quiz.md

 4. If a model is unstable with 100 features, what would happen with 20 features?
 5. Compare stability before and after selection
 6. If model stability is measured as $S = 1 / (1 + 0.05n)$ where $n$ is the number of features, calculate the stability improvement when reducing from 100 to 20 features.
 If you want stability ≥ 0.8, what's the maximum number of features you should use?
 Show your calculations and interpret the results.
+7. Design a stability-based feature selection criterion
+8. If feature selection reduces overfitting, how do you measure this effect?
+9. How do you handle unstable feature rankings?
+10. Compare different stability measures for feature selection

 For a detailed explanation of this question, see [Question 22: Model Stability](L8_2_22_explanation.md).